 Date employment began with GTC: 2013

-Career experiences: I have been a physical therapist for 18 years.
-I have worked in a variety of settings, but predominantly my experience (and my preference) is in orthopedic/sports medicine clinics such as this one.
+Career experiences: I have been a physical therapist since 1995.
+I have worked in a variety of settings, but predominantly my experience (and my preference) is in orthopedics.

 Personal statement: Being a very active person, I’ve had my share of injuries.
 To me there is nothing worse than being told you need to stop doing something you enjoy in order to allow healing to occur or prevent further injury.
 I’ve become very creative at times in finding ways to maintain my activity level while allowing injuries to heal.
 I strive to do this for my patients as well!
 Whether through activity modification, education in better techniques, or balancing muscle strength and improving biomechanics, my goal is to return patients to the activities they enjoy and improve their overall quality of life!